LabTranslationalArchitectomics/riboWaltz/README.md

  * *length_range*: an integer or integer vector for restricting the analysis to a chosen range of read lengths;
  * *cl*: an integer value in [1,100] specifying a confidence level to automatically compute a range of read length based of interest.
 The range is based on the most frequent read lengths which accounts for the cl% of the whole sample.
 It is defined by discarding the (100-cl)% of read lengths falling in the tails of the read length distribution.
 If multiple samples are provided, a single range of read lengths is generated such that at least the cl% of all samples is represented.
 Note that if *length_range* is specified, it prevails over *cl*.

-'rlength_distr', 'rends_heat', 'metaprofile_psite' and 'metaheatmap_psite' include the parameter *scale_factors*.
+`rlength_distr`, `rends_heat`, `metaprofile_psite` and `metaheatmap_psite` include the parameter *scale_factors*.
 The user can provide a scale factor for each sample/replicate to take into account the library size and make all replicates (if any) comparable before merging them.
 In this case *scale_factors* must be of the same length of the unlisted parameter *sample* and each scale factor must be named after the corresponding string. *scale_factors* can be set to "auto" to use the default scaling approaches, which are tailored to the specific function under consideration.

 #### List of outputs